edirlucasi7/edirlucasi7/README.md

 <h3>👋 Welcome to my profile.</h1>

-I'm Edir Lucas Icety, I'm studying with the aim of lear more and more about Java.
+I'm Edir Lucas Icety, I'm studying with the aim of learn more and more about Java.

 - 🌱 I'm currently working on the research of collaborative aspects of the user to contribute to the validation of collaborative requirements.
 -  I'm learning Java 8, Python, JS.